idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 * ``<object>`` which does nothing interesting, just returning the ``object`` passed in

+  Other variants do a bit more work here as we'll see below.

 * ``<class>`` which is expecting ``initargs`` to optionally have :samp:`'direct-supers {supers}` and :samp:`'direct-slots {slots}`